mephistopheles-8/atsatomic/README.md

 errors with `__atomic` and `stdatomic.h`.
 In addition, macros are not expanded when using `$extfcall`, so this was not an option, either.

-The most robust solution currently seemed to be to create bindings for each type and cast the void pointers appropriately.
+The most robust solution seems to be to create bindings for each type and cast the void pointers appropriately.
 That's what I am doing (for now...)

 ## Why bind builtins?